-While not currently a movie star, nor current President of the United States, Ben is still living the dream – using entertainment to help make the world a better place, and making his grandma and his eight-year-old inner child proud.
+While not currently a movie star, nor current President of the United States, Ben is still living the dream – using entertainment to help make the world a better place, and working to make his grandma and his eight-year-old inner child proud.

 e-mail: Ben at New Message Media dot com